apella1/apella1/README.md

 ## Frontend Software Engineer

 I'm a frontend software engineer based in Nairobi, Kenya.
-I work with React, Next.js, Node, Express, MongoDB, and PostgreSQL.
+I work with React, Next.js, Node, Express and MongoDB.
 I'm currently learning backend development using Django and the Django Rest Framework.
 I have a background using HTML, CSS, TailwindCSS, JavaScript, TypeScript and Python.
 I enjoy exploring new technologies and finding ways to apply them to real-world problems.
 I believe that technology has the potential to make a positive impact on the world and I'm always looking for opportunities to use my skills to contribute to that effort.

 - 👋 Hi, I’m John Apella!